 Last week, European and African leaders met in Abidjan for the fifth AU-EU summit, an event meant to mark a turning page in cooperation on the continent.
 But what was meant to be a much broader series of meetings and discussions has taken on a major focus on migration, one that demonstrates the EU’s ongoing failure to understand the realities of the movements of people.
 This failure risks exacerbating the problems faced by migrants and would-be migrants in Africa.

 The migration issue took on shortly before the summit due to the firestorm internationally (especially within Africa) that followed a purportedly documenting slave markets for migrants held in Libya.
-The report sent shockwaves through the Sahel and Europe, as regional presidents summoned Libyan ambassadors for explanations and hundreds of sub-Saharan migrants were from the country.
+The report sent shockwaves through the Sahel and Europe, as regional presidents summoned Libyan ambassadors for explanations and hundreds of sub-Saharan migrants were

 French President Emmanuel Macron took this several steps further at the Abidjan summit, for urgent action to rescue and repatriate migrants trapped in Libyan camps, the establishment of pathways to more effectively process asylum seekers who wish to live in Europe, and “fighting against traffickers and their finances.”
 EU President Donald Tusk , urging the imposition of UN sanctions on “human smugglers and traffickers” and for the protection and facilitation of returning migrants to their homes.
 And the joint AU-EU on migration at the end of the conference reiterated the desire to support the Libyan Presidential Council and Government of National Accord (GNA) in dealing with the allegations of slave markets, and to accelerate efforts underway to protect and repatriate migrants.